HITS-MCM/tauRAMD/README.md

     Copyright (c) 2019
     Released under the GNU Public Licence, v2 or any higher version

-Script for computation of the drug-target relative residence times from RAMD simulations: this script helps to analyse results of Random Acceleration Molecular Dynamics (RAMD) simulatiuons to estimate relative residence time of a protein-ligand complex.
+Script for computation of drug-target relative residence times from Random Acceleration Molecular Dynamics (RAMD)simulations.
+It also helps to make statistical analysis of the results.

     Author: Daria Kokh